Tirunelveli Tourist Places Or Places to Visit in Tirunelveli

 From Tirunelveli 38Km.
 It is a small village town a while far from south, koonthankulam in Nanguneri Taluk of Tirunelveli district is processing for new favourite of the migrating Birds.
 It may soon be spread into many list of water bird sanctuaries in the country.
 This village is back country on their population.
 Migratory birds starts their journey in the month of December end and they get back to their home land north side by June to July after they lay eggs and hatch them and make their kid to grow well and teach them to fly and fly wit the seniors.
 More than 35 species of birds visit this windless sea but unique village town for breeding.

-From Tirunelveli 56Km. in 1988 with total area of 817 sq.km in the south part of Western Ghats ranges Mundanthurai-Kalakad Wildlife Sanctuary is located which is in Tirunelveli district is to de developed as a National Tiger Reserve.
+Mundanthurai is about 68km From Tirunelveli.
+In 1988 with total area of 817 sq.km in the south part of Western Ghats ranges Mundanthurai-Kalakad Wildlife Sanctuary is located which is in Tirunelveli district is to de developed as a National Tiger Reserve.
 The nearest stations are Cheranmahadevi is 20Km and Ambasamudaram is 15Km from Tirunelveli.
 The nearest airports are Madurai and Tirvandrum.

 Climate is slightly different dry humid and little hot at plains and pleasant cold at higher elevation.
 The habitat of tiger in southern most part is reserve.
 Other predators like panthers, jungle cats, civets, dholes, jackals, striped hyenas are found here.